-How to fix your sleep schedule, according to experts
+How to fix your sleep schedule, according to experts - CNN Underscored

 And, Roban adds, as so many of us are living in close quarters, trying to figure out teleworking and home-based learning for our kids amid feelings of worry, it’s more important than ever to remain sound in mind and body.
 “Healthy sleep is a critical factor in doing so,” she says.

-We asked experts for advice on getting a good night’s sleep, which not only repairs and rechargesnbut helps benefit our physical and mental wellness, according to Judy Ho, a clinical and forensic neuropsychologist and host of the “SuperCharged Life” podcast.
+We asked experts for advice on getting a good night’s sleep, which not only repairs and recharges but helps benefit our physical and mental wellness, according to Judy Ho, a clinical and forensic neuropsychologist and host of the “SuperCharged Life” podcast.

 “Sleep is crucial for us to be able to make good decisions, regulate emotions well, be in a better mood, boost immunity, improve attention and memory, lower blood pressure, maintain healthy weight, reduce diabetes and keep our heart healthy,” she says.
 “We need all of the above to be able to withstand the uncertainty that comes with this pandemic.”